 A Fortune 500 semiconductor manufacturing company had a hypothesis: their value realization could be far greater than it was.
-They believed that their approach to product innovation had stagnated and their development cycle time and yield was leaving considerable money on the table.
+They believed that their approach to product innovation had stagnated and their development cycle time and yield were leaving considerable money on the table.
 In an environment where the time horizon from ideation to go-to-market can stretch anywhere from five to nine years, some of the world’s foremost, cutting-edge engineers had fallen into a pattern of product development that resembled an assembly line.
 Clock-in.
 Focus just on your bit to achieve your gate requirements.
 Let the next person worry about their specs.
 Clock-out.
 Rinse, repeat.
 One senior leader said, “we need to bring the passion of a technologist back to this work.”
 Leadership believed that they could accelerate their product development, realizing hundreds of millions of dollars of impact, and shift employee mindsets to look more holistically at the entire value chain – not just their employees’ individual roles within the bigger picture.

-Kotter partnered with them to help prove out their hypothesis, understanding that they didn’t have months or years to wait to see results.
+Kotter partnered with them to help prove their hypothesis, understanding that they didn’t have months or years to wait to see results.
 They needed to see the needle move on enhanced value realization in a matter of weeks.

 The key elements to drive enhanced value realization were to:

 In just 3-4 weeks, they saw a demonstrable shift in development cycle time and yield, giving them the confidence to continue testing the theory for another 3-4 weeks.
 In five months’ time, the results were undeniable.
-Together we had validated that a dramatic shift in the way they approached value realization was not only necessary, but possible – we had proven that it worked.
+Together we had validated that a dramatic shift in the way they approached value realization was not only necessary but possible – we had proven that it worked.
 They had been leaving tens of millions of dollars on the table, evidenced by the exponential value that small teams of 10-20 people had driven.

 The work was two-fold: accelerate the speed of the development cycles while increasing yield.
 Speed and quality are often competing forces where one is forsaken for the other – but it doesn’t have to be this way.
 With one high volume, high-priced product the development cycle time was reduced at one of the most significant gates by 80% – from 80 weeks to 10 weeks.
 The organization also realized over $25 million in annualized yield savings, directly benefiting the bottom line.
 Within five months they went from an industry laggard yield to an industry-leading yield on these parts.